 These programs offer therapy for mental health and customized support for the individual needs of patients suffering from mental health crises.
 While depression treatment centers offer programs for those with depression, these programs can also benefit individuals with co-occurring mental health disorders.

 Depression inpatient treatment programs, also known as depression residential treatment programs, treat major depression and any co-occurring mental health issue.
 These programs require that a patient stays in a depression treatment center day and night while receiving treatment for his or her depression and any co-occurring mental health issue.

-During the day, patients participating in an inpatient program at a depression treatment center engage in different therapy sessions.
+During the day, patients participating in an inpatient program at our California depression treatment center engage in different therapy sessions.
 These can include group therapy, family therapy, or individual therapy.
 The goal of inpatient mental health treatment is to provide patients with access to mental health care around the clock.

 Residential treatment programs can last anywhere from 3 to 9 months.
 The length of an inpatient or residential depression treatment program depends on many factors, including the severity of a patient’s depression or the presence of a co-occurring mental health disorder such as an anxiety disorder.